terrylinooo/cache-master/README.txt

 - This plugin only caches homepage, posts and pages.
 - Logged-in users will not trigger the caching processes.
 - A debug message will be attached to the end of the page source code. `<!-- This page is cached by Cache Master plugin. //-->`.
 This is for debugging purpose only, to let us know that the page is caching.
+- Even logged-in users will see cache if you manually enable Expert Mode.

 == Installation ==